Power BI: Unicode Characters in Visualizations

 3. Select Use First Row as Headers.

 In this step, the text-based STATUS values are mapped to numeric values.
 This makes conditional formatting and DAX measures easier to configure later.
-It also reduces maintenance, as it minimizes the number of places where text values need to be updated if someone requests a name change.
+It also centralizes the mapping, so if a status label changes, it only needs to be updated in one place rather than throughout multiple DAX measures and formatting rules.

 1. Switch to the Table view.